 Prognosis (optional): Not used by most offices.
 Customize options in Definitions: Prognosis.

 Treatment Plans: Check this box to show treatment plan information in place of the Progress Notes.
-See Treatment Planning in the Chart Module.This check box only shows when Is TP View is also selected for the Chart View on the Show tab (Show Tab / Chart Views).
+See Treatment Plan in Chart.This check box only shows when Is TP View is also selected for the Chart View on the Show tab (Show Chart Views).

 Problem: A patient had a hygiene appointment today.
 Now when treatment planning, procedures are showing in the progress notes as being assigned to the hygienist instead of the provider.